-Buildings & Physical Development: The preparation for the Stage 3 of the Building Program at Kellyville Campus is underway.
-The new project will cost around 4.5 Million dollars and the Commonwealth Government will contribute \$844,000 towards the project.
+The Stage 3 of the building Program at Kellyville, NSW, will be completed by end of April, 2017.
+The new facilities will include a Chemistry Lab., 3 Art rooms, 2 class rooms, a temporary multipurpose hall, a food technology room and a canteen.
+The cost is around 4.5 Million dollars and the Commonwealth Government will contribute \$844,000 towards the project.